Alonso-del-Arte/blackjack/README.md

 When a player's first two cards add up to 9, 10 or 11, that player may make another wager equal to their original wager ("doubling down").
 The dealer then gives that player a card face down, which stays face down until other bets are settled.
 Doubling down is also not yet implemented in the console application.

-If a player's first two cards are a pair of equal rank (e.g., 7<span style="color: red">&#9830;</span> and 7&#9827;), the player may split them into separate hands.
+If a player's first two cards are a pair of equal rank (e.g., 7&#9830; and 7&#9827;), the player may split them into separate hands.
 Some casinos don't allow certain splits, and other casinos allow some splits of cards of unequal rank.
 Although the `Hand` class has support for most splits of cards of equal rank, this is not yet used in any form in the console application.

 If any player hits 21 from the first two cards, they have a "natural" blackjack, and the dealer should pay 3/2 times the player's wager.